Matua Road & Tapu Road, Huapai – Intersection Improvements Matua Road & Tapu Road, Huapai – Intersection Improvements

 Community Safety Fund

-This proposal is part of the Community Safety Fund.
+This project is part of the Community Safety Fund.
 Auckland Transport is partnered with the Rodney Local Board to deliver this project, as part of more than 80 safety improvement projects across the Auckland region.
 The Community Safety Fund is a $20 million programme focused on addressing local road safety concerns raised by the community to local boards and ward councillors.

-This proposal is also supported with funding from the Auckland regional fuel tax.
+It is also supported with funding from the Auckland regional fuel tax.

 Huapai: Safe with us